 ●Shimanto Trolley Bus

 Sightseeing from Shimanto City to Sada Chinkabashi Bridge.
-5 buses/day.
-Free to hop on and off as you please for one day.
+5 buses/day with hop on-hop off service.

 TEL: 0880-34-1266 (Kochi Seinan Transport)